 The crowned mitre is the principal non-liturgical headgear of the archfather.
 It is represented in the patriarchal coat of arms.
 In its practical form, it consists of a gold damask jeweled mitre topped with a silver cross at each of the two points.
 The mitre is formed upon a red watered silk cap similar to a zucchetto, upon which sits a gold jeweled crown.
+Upon the mitre itself are two additional horizontal bars topped with jeweled leaves.
 The crowned mitre is used during specific patriarchal functions.

 The orb consists of a jeweled sphere topped by a jeweled cross.
-It represents the temporal authority of the Florentine Archfather and the historic temporal patrimony of the Anglo-Italian Imperial Patriarchate.
+It represents the temporal authority of the Florentine Archfather and the historic temporal patrimony of the Anglican Patriarchate.

 Patriarchal Staff of St. Stephen

 The staff is the equivalent of a crosier used by the Archfather.
 It is a wooden staff, the upper portion of which is gilded, upon which sits a gold crucifix.
 The crucifix contains a second-class relic of St. Stephen the Deacon and Protomartyr.